Frank W. Wood: Early life

+Painting

+Landscapes and building

 In addition to his main passion of warships, Wood was also a keen painter of landscapes and buildings in and around Berwick Upon Tweed.
 During his life he often returned to paint scenes and places familiar to his youth and his paintings were always meticulously detailed.

 Marine Painting at Portsmouth

 Much of Woods early work came from serving or retiring officers who commissioned paintings of their ships - or ships that they had served in.
 These paintings form the bulk of Woods work and provide valuable images of some of the more obscure ships of that period.

 Alongside William Wyllie, Wood was invited to join the Grand Fleet Flagship HMS Queen Elizabeth and tour the surrendered German High Seas fleet at Scapa Flow in 1918.

-Wood was in Bermuda in 1929 and 1931, and painted Admiralty House (since demolished) and Admiralty Cove, in those days the Headquarters of the America & West Indies Squadron (established 1 July 1927).
+Wood was in Bermuda in 1929 and 1931, and painted Admiralty House (since demolished) and Admiralty Cove, in those days the Headquarters of the America & West Indies Squadron.

-Torpedoed convoy ship at sea (1943) Private collection.
+Torpedoed convoy ship at sea (1943).

-During the 1930s Frank Wood had developed his craft so well that he was freely allowed to watch and paint some of the most well known and majestic ships in the British fleet at that time for example HMS Hood, HMS Barham and HMS Royal Oak.
+During the 1930s Frank Wood had developed his craft so well that he was freely allowed to watch and paint some of the most well known ships in the British fleet at that time, for example HMS Hood, HMS Barham and HMS Royal Oak.